mubaidr/vite-vue3-browser-extension-v3/README.md

 - `src` - main source.
   - `content-script` - scripts and components to be injected as `content_script`
   - `background` - scripts for background.
+  - `popup` - popup pages
+  - `options` - options pages
   - `components` - auto-imported Vue components that are shared in popup and options page.
   - `assets` - assets used in Vue components
-  - `manifest.ts` - manifest for the extension.
-- `extension` - extension package root.
-  - `assets` - static assets (mainly for `manifest.json`).
 - `dist` - built files, also serve stub entry for Vite on development.

 ### Development